BIRD / new pets

 Birds are social creatures and love to be part of the family.
 Their cage should be near the center of the action.
 Some birds may also like to have a second, smaller cage somewhere quiet and private to help them sleep.

-Avoid putting birdcages in the kitchen or anywhere where smoke may gather; birds have very sensitive lungs and can be affected by smoke and strong odors.
+Avoid putting birdcages in the kitchen or anywhere gas or smoke may be present; birds have very sensitive lungs and can be negatively affected.

 Because some birds don’t do well in heat or cold, keep birdcages away from drafts and direct sunlight.Shop cages